 Deoxythymidylic Acid – Thymine + Deoxyribose + Phosphoric acid.

-DNA is a macromolecule with very high molecular weight. its monomers are nucleotides.
-These are linked in a specific fashion forming a polynucleotide chain.
+DNA is a macromolecule with a very high molecular weight.
+Its monomers are nucleotides, which are linked in a specific fashion to form a polynucleotide chain.

-One end of the polynucleotide Chain has sugar Residue with C-3 not linked to another uh nucleotide and the other end with sugar Residue C-5 not linked to another nucleotide. these are named 3’ and 5’ ends respectively.
+One End of the polynucleotide chain has sugar residue with C-3, which is not linked to another nucleotide, and the other End has sugar residue, C-5, which is not linked to another nucleotide.
+These are named 3′ and 5′ ends, respectively.

 Watson and Crick’s model of DNA

 In 1953, D.S.
 Watson and F.H.C.
-Crick present a working Model of DNA.
-The Watson and Crick model of DNA is illustrative of its chemical nature and the mechanism by which it duplicates itself.
+Crick presented a working DNA model.
+The Watson and Crick model of DNA illustrates its chemical nature and the mechanism by which it duplicates itself.

-Watson and Crick suggested that in a DNA molecule there are two such polynucleotide change arranged and two parallel are in the opposite direction so that 3 end of one lies beside the end of the other. the adjacent nucleotides of each chain are joined through phosphodiester bonds.
+Watson and Crick suggested that in a DNA molecule, two such polynucleotide changes are arranged, and two parallel are in the opposite direction so that 3 ends of one lie beside the End of the other.
+The adjacent nucleotides of each chain are joined through phosphodiester bonds.

-The diameter of The Helix is roughly 20 angstroms. a narrow helical groove and a wide helical groove are the space between successive turns when the pair is wound into a helix.
+The diameter of The Helix is roughly 20 angstroms.
+A narrow and wide helical groove is the space between successive turns when the pair is wound into a helix.

 What is the role of DNA in Heredity?

-1. DNA is the chemical basis of heredity. its significance is heredity as follows:
+- DNA is the chemical basis of heredity.
+Its significance is heredity as follows:

-5. DNA is capable of transmitting or translating this information to the cell. inside the cell-specific protein are synthesized which control the expression of a character.
+- DNA can transmit or translate this information to the cell.
+Inside the cell, specific proteins are synthesized to control the expression of a character.

 Describe the molecular structure of different forms of DNA.

-Under different conditions of isolation purification and crystallization, 6 different forms of DNA double helix have been identified. some of these forms are interconvertible. the difference in this DNA formed are based on:
+Under different isolation purification and crystallization conditions, 6 different forms of DNA double helix have been identified.
+Some of these forms are interconvertible.
+The differences in this DNA formed are based on:

-This form of DNA occurs in all living begins under normal conditions, i.e. under low salt concentration and a high degree of hydration.
+This form of DNA occurs in all living beings and begins under normal conditions, i.e., under low salt concentration and a high degree of hydration.

 A- DNA is the dehydrated form of DNA.
 It occurs under conditions of decreased hydration and increased concentration of Na.
 Like B-DNA, it also has a right-handed configuration, but A-DNA is more compact and bulky.
 It has 11 base pairs per turn of the helix and a diameter of 23 Angstroms.

 The orientation of bases is also different.
-These are tilted and displaced laterally in relation to the axis of the helix.
-The appearance of major and minor grooves is also modified in comparison to B-DNA.
+These are tilted and displaced laterally about the axis of the helix.
+The appearance of major and minor grooves is also modified compared to B-DNA.

-It is presumed that A-DNA is formed physiologically as a result of interaction with the hydrophobic molecules in changing cellular conditions.
+A-DNA is presumed physiologically formed due to interaction with the hydrophobic molecules in changing cellular conditions.

 C-DNA is also right-handed DNA.
 It occurs under even greater dehydration conditions than A and B-DNA.
 It has only 93 base pairs per turn of the helix and is only 19 Angstroms in diameter.

 These two forms of DNA are also right-handed.
-These occur in helices that lack guanine in their base composition.
-These have 8 and 7.5 nucleotides per turn respectively.
+They occur in helices that lack guanine in their base composition and have 8 and 7.5 nucleotides per turn, respectively.

 Z-DNA is left-handed DNA.
-The phosphodiester backbone of its two polynucleotide strands follows a zig-zag course because of which this is called Z-DNA.
+The phosphodiester backbone of its two polynucleotide strands follows a zig-zag course, which is why it is called Z-DNA.

 The helix of Z-DNA is 18 angstroms in diameter and contains 12 base pairs per turn.
-The major groove presents in B-DNA is nearly absent in Z-DNA.
-Thus Z-DNA is more compact.
+The major groove present in B-DNA is nearly absent in Z-DNA.
+Thus, Z-DNA is more compact.

 Because of this compactness, the phosphate groups on opposite strands of Z-DNA are closely placed and create a greater electrostatic repulsion.